SSC CGL Exam > SSC CGL Notes > Quantitative Aptitude > Statistics

 Arithmetic Mean

-The average of set of numerical values as calculated by adding them together and dividing by the number of terms in the set.
+The arithmetic mean (AM) or simply the average of a set of numerical values is calculated by adding the values and dividing by the number of terms.

 Geometric Mean